RWS-CFNS/ConsumerRMQ/README.md

 ### Built With

-This section should list any major frameworks/libraries used to bootstrap your project.
-Leave any add-ons/plugins for the acknowledgements section.
-Here are a few examples.
+This section lists any major frameworks/libraries used while developing this tool.

 [![Eclipse][Eclipse.org]][Eclipse-url]
 [![openjdk][openjdk.org]][openjdk-url]